facelessuser/coloraide/docs/src/markdown/color.md

 a plugin already registered with the same name (as dictated by the plugin) the operation will fail.
 If `overwrite` is set to `#!py3 True`, the overwrite will not fail and the new plugin will be registered with the specified name in place of the existing plugin.

-As previously mentioned, the `Color` object does not include all plugins.
-This example shows how to register one of the many additional color spaces provided by ColorAide.

 ```playground
 from coloraide import Color